abmtafsir/open_tool/open_road_installation_guide.md

 4. Verify Installation:
 The binaries should be available on your $PATH after setting up the environment.
 The make command runs from RTL-GDSII generation for default design gcd with nangate45 PDK.
-    - Open your bashrc and add this line: ~/OpenROAD-flow-scripts/env.sh
+    - Open your bashrc and add this line: `source ~/OpenROAD-flow-scripts/env.sh`
     - yosys -help
     - openroad -help
     - cd flow